 It's also used for other types of long-standing pain when weaker painkillers no longer work.

-Morphine is available only on prescription as tablets, capsules, granules that you dissolve in water, a liquid to swallow, suppositories (pellets inserted into the back passage) and as an injection.
+Morphine is available only on prescription.
+It comes as tablets, capsules, granules that you dissolve in water, a liquid to swallow, suppositories (pellets inserted into the bottom) and as an injection.
 Morphine injections are usually only done in hospital.

 - Morphine works by blocking pain signals from travelling along the nerves to the brain.

 - The most common side effects of morphine are constipation, feeling sick and sleepiness.